sokematgraph/SOKE-Graph/ALTERNATIVE_RUN_METHODS.md

 - **OR** `pdfs_file` (for PDF uploads)

 Make sure:
-- All file paths are valid
+- All file paths are valid.
-- Neo4j/Journals/Ollama are running if you depend on them
+- Neo4j/Journals/Ollama are running if you depend on them.

 ---

-# 3️⃣ Run from Jupyter Notebook (Interactive Step-by-Step) — `full_pipeline_stepBYstep.ipynb`
+# 2️⃣ Run from Jupyter Notebook (Interactive Step-by-Step) — `full_pipeline_stepBYstep.ipynb`

 This notebook is ideal for users who want a **guided, form-like interface** without writing code.